zhenkewu/spotgear/README.md

 gel data preprocessing (Bayesian two dimensional image dewarping/registration) and then provide methods to detect disease subgroups.

-We recommend to use the spotgear 2d Bayesian dewarping method after GEA data pre-processing prior to statistical analysis.
+We recommend to use the spotgear 2d Bayesian dewarping method for GEA data pre-processing prior to statistical analysis.

 <div id='id-section2'/>